komascript/third-party-enhancements/standardsectioning/README.md

 packages depend on an implementation similar to the standard classes.

 Package `standardsectioning` implements these commands with the code of the standard classes.
-If used with a KOMA-Script clas, it also deactivates parts of the KOMA-Script user interface, which should not be used with these changes.
+If used with a KOMA-Script class, it also deactivates parts of the KOMA-Script user interface, which should not be used with these changes.
 These are more or less all commands to configure sectioning commands.
 It also undefines some internal macros of KOMA-Script.